Custom Task Panes Overview

 Creating the User Interface

-All custom task panes that are created by using the Office development tools in Visual Studio contain a UserControl object.
+All custom task panes that are created by using Visual Studio Tools for Office contain a UserControl object.
 This user control provides the user interface of your custom task pane.
 You can create the user control at design time or at run time.
 If you create the user control at design time, you can use the Windows Forms Designer to construct the user interface of your task pane.

 Instantiating the Custom Task Pane